We are a local pickup only nursery. Please select location at checkout.

 Origin/Distribution: eastern North America, native to Maine

-Habitat: dry, temperate forest - both deciduous and mixed deciduous/evergreen, rocky, open woods, rock outcrops, woodland slopes, sometimes associated with hemlocks and in high, dry areas with maple, oak or beech
+Habitat: Occurs in dry, temperate forest - both deciduous and mixed deciduous/evergreen, rocky, open woods, rock outcrops, woodland slopes, sometimes associated with hemlocks and in high, dry areas with maple, oak or beech.

 More: Larval host for various skipper and satyr butterfly species.
 Sedges are excellent cover and habitat for numerous invertebrates, small mammals and ground-nesting birds.
 C. appalachia is deer, rabbit, and juglone resistant.
 It has a formal look and is good for ground cover under shrubs and deciduous trees.
 Cut back in late winter prior to the onset of new growth.